MA, LAPC, NCC

-Kaylee is a National Certified Counselor (NCC) and an Associate Professional Counselor (LAPC).
-She is currently working under the supervision of Erin Holcomb, LPC, CPCS.
+Kaylee is an Associate Professional Counselor (LAPC) and National Certified Counseling (NCC) working under the supervision of Teresa Woodruff, LPC, ATR-BC, CPCS.
 She holds a Master’s degree in Counseling Psychology with a concentration in Child and Adolescent Treatment from The Chicago School of Professional Psychology.

 Kaylee prioritizes a safe and supportive environment for children and adolescents to feel freedom to explore, express, and challenge themselves.
 Kaylee believes that each child has natural strengths and abilities that can be their guiding force through difficult times.